 Since we know the worst fast fashion brands, what good slow fashion alternatives are out there?

 Patagonia is for sure a staple slow fashion brand.
-It was an early advocate of environmental ethics in the sportswear industry, and one of the firsts to use organic cotton and recycled materials on their clothes.
+It was an early advocate of environmental ethics in the sportswear industry, and one of the first to use organic cotton and recycled materials on their clothes.

 If you want long-lasting super-soft basics, look no further than Pact.
 Their clothing is eco-friendly, has an affordable price point and high-quality standards.
 Plus, they promote fair trade.
 What more could you ask for?

 Finally, let us introduce you to Boden.
 It has been part of the industry for over 25 years and is admired for its elegant clothing pieces and ethics.
-The brand is committed to responsible sourcing, fair trade and eco-friendly practices, so much so that they even ship their clothes in recycled (and recyclable) packaging.
+The brand is committed to responsible sourcing, fair trade, and eco-friendly practices, so much so that they even ship their clothes in recycled (and recyclable) packaging.
 A true gem.

 Make sure you stop by our ethical fashion brands page in our brand directory.

-How to Join The Slow Fashion Movement & slow down your Fashion consumption!
+How to Join The Slow Fashion Movement & slow down your Fashion consumption?

 Now that you have an idea about slow fashion, are you ready to make the switch but don't know where to start?
-There are several options, such as buying second-hand clothing, buying clothes made from natural materials and giving old clothes a purpose.
+There are several options, such as buying second-hand clothing, buying clothes made from natural materials, and giving old clothes a purpose.
 Remember: supporting slow fashion doesn’t need to be a change in style, only a change in practices and purchasing decisions.